Xmonsta has introduced Pull, a new touchscreen device editor for Ableton Live 9.

-Here’s a demo of the DIY laser piano in action: Continue reading
+Here’s a video demo of Pull in action: Continue reading

-Here’s what the developers have to say about Conductr: Continue reading
+Here’s what they have to say about the update: Continue reading

 Ever wonder why Macs are popular with musicians?